| Over heated

-It is not un-common for Tdi engines to suddenly expire due to loss of
+turbo diesel engines can suddenly overheat due to loss of

 coolant or cooling.